Find Trade Colleges

 • Mobile Radio Technician

-In the United States, there were 14,500 jobs for Radio Mechanic in 2016.
+In 2016, there was an estimated number of 14,500 jobs in the United States for Radio Mechanic.
 New jobs are being produced at a rate of 5.5% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Radio Mechanic by 2026.
-The BLS estimates 1,600 yearly job openings in this field.
+There will be an estimated 1,600 positions for Radio Mechanic per year.

 undefined